banasibb/Election-Analysis-Challenge/README.md

 # Election-Analysis-Challenge
 Module 3 Election Analysis Challenge Assignment
 ## Overview of Election Audit
 The purpose of the PyPoll challenge was to use leverage VS Code to analyze a CSV file provided by a Colorado Board of Elections employee requesting an audit of a recent congressional election.
-The file provided contained
+The file provided contained data for approximately 370k votes cast on election day, organized into three columns: Ballot ID, County and Candidate.
 ### Resources:
 - Data Source: election_results.csv
 - Software: Python, 3.7.6, Microsoft Virtual Studio Code 1.71.1